mcfletch/2daypython/reviewtherobot.rst

 * Did we assign names to sequences of actions "butter the bread", "take the bread out of the bag"?

+* Did we make our named sequences handle different things "do the same thing for the jam"

 "Real" Programming
 ------------------

-* That robot is *really* smart compared to real computers
+That robot is *really* smart compared to real computers:

+    * Most programmers use a keyboard to code

+    * Real computers need you to be *really* fussy

+    * Real computers don't try hard to figure you out, they make you do the figuring out

-* But otherwise, that's programming
+But otherwise, that's the core of programming:

     * We break down problems into smaller steps until we find steps the computer can already do

     * We describe how to solve the problem as a series of small steps

     * We tell the computer to make decisions based on whether something is true or false

     * We tell the computer to "iterate" (repeat) many times until something is true or false

     * We assign names to the sequence of actions we have coded that tell (other) programers what the sequence does

     * We can then use that (named) sequence of actions in higher-level programs

+    * We "parameterize" the sequence of actions to handle more situations

+So the first thing we need to do is to figure out the names of some things we can work with.